rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

    looks like a figure spanning over several pages (if needed) BUT it might need some arrangment as the figure caption might be placed on a different page.
 Being a table and a figure, all figure + table options, as well as all figure + table latex pre-customization (e.g.
-   'tabularcolumns', 'includegraphics') apply also to a 'gridfigure'
+   'tabularcolumns', 'includegraphics') apply also to a 'gridfigure'.

-.. first issue a raw latex command (You can remove the lines if the layout does not need a clear page):
+   Given that, first issue a raw latex command to be safer that pending floats (if any) are rendered NOW.
+This makes the 'gridfigure' caption more likely to be placed after the longtable

 .. raw:: latex